smittytone/PreviewYaml/README.md

 - 1.2.1 *Unreleased*
     - Revise thumbnailer to improve memory utilization and efficiency.
+    - Fix the 'white flash' seen on first presenting the What's New sheet.
 - 1.2.0 *25 August 2023*
     - Make the alphabetical sorting of keys optional.
 Default: do sort.
 Requested by: klas.
     - Make the display of key colon symbols a setting.
 Default: do not show.